Purchase Books The University Store is Towson University’s

 of your textbooks as specified by your professors.
 All textbooks are

 competitively priced, and the University Store’s liberal and hassle-free

 return policy (with original receipt) makes it easy to return textbooks

 if you drop a class or do not need the book.
 To help you save money, the

 University Store tries to provide as many used copies as possible, which

 are priced 25 percent lower than new books.

 Textbooks for fall 2014

-will be available for pre-order online or in the University Store on August 1.
+will be available for purchase in the University Store on or about August 1.

 Extended hours will be available during the week of August 26 (approximate),